OuterHome/US_Museum_Entrepreneur_Decision_Aid-Project2_Group_I/README.md

 Project steps:

-1. Complete project abstract and chart list (basic goal: 2 charts [revenue and income] and one map layer, tbd), and get approval
+~~1.
+Complete project abstract and chart list (basic goal: 2 charts [revenue and income] and one map layer, museum display by type), and get approval~~
-2. Filter only for data required for the analysis/charts/etc we require using tool of choice
-3. Create mysql database and load filtered data
+~~2.
+Filter only for data required for the analysis/charts/etc we require using tool of choice~~ ~~3.
+Create mysql database and load filtered data~~
 4. Complete "app.py" flask app file for communication between mysql and flask, and flask and javascript in the browser (via API)
-5. Complete html.index for communication between flask app and the browser
-6. Compose rough wireframe of HTML index page
+5. Complete html.index for communication between flask app and the browser ~~6.
+Compose rough wireframe of HTML index page~~
 7. Complete "app.js" file to bring in data from mysql via flask, build the charts and maps, enable user selections, and add visual styling to all charts
 8. Complete "style.css" to customize styling of the HTML index page